 We’ve brushed upon this aspect earlier.
 Consumers have loads of queries that they post on different forums.
 Even the comments sections for already published blog posts are interesting avenues to find consumer questions.
-These questions have genuine queries that people have and want answered.
+These questions have genuine queries that people have and want to answer.
 These are the topics that they are willing to read long posts on and it is one of the hottest trends in content marketing.

 Interactive and personal communication